Leonard-Pann/FractaleGenerator/README.md

 ![Fractal Generator](https://github.com/user-attachments/assets/3d70dc13-39cd-4115-ad18-476f0f5a8939)

+The projet is compatible with OpenGL 4.6 on Windows and Linux but also compatible with OpenGL ES 3.1 device (linux only).

-Install process :
+Installation process :

-OpenGL 4.6 :
+Using OpenGL 4.6 (recommended):

 Windows :

-Clone the main branch and open the solution with visual studio and build the projet (require Desktop developement with C++ module).
+Clone the main branch and open the solution with visual studio 2026 and build the projet (require Desktop developement with C++ module).

 Linux :

+Clone the main branch (you can remove windows/visual studio specific files: External_lib, FractalGenerator.sln, FractalGenerator.vcxproj,  FractalGenerator.user)

-Clone the linux branch and make sure all dependancy are install on your system:
+Then make sure all dependancy are install on your system:

 sudo apt install clang